 First, it’s not the end of the world.
 Stay calm yourself, and affirm that this is natural.
 Secondly, assure your child that this too will pass.
 Third, avoid labeling it as a thing.
 Instead, explain it as a natural process that happens with stressful thoughts show up.
 Next, affirm that “This too will pass.
 You will get through it.”

-And finally, turn attention toward the good effort, the powerful learnings that could occur and positive results.
-Don’t linger on the anxious or stress conversation.
+And finally, turn attention toward the good effort, the powerful learnings that could occur, and positive results.
+Don’t linger on the anxious or stressed conversation.

 If they persist in the anxious dialogue, walk away.
 Don’t try to fix it again and again.
 Don’t fight for ease, if they are going to fight for their anxiety.
 It won’t work that way.